 See our 5 Day Svalbard Itinerary.

-Hiking in Patagonia is a bucket list item for many.
-After a long journey to the southern tip of South America, you'll be rewarded with its striking natural beauty.
-It's one of the most photogenic places in the world with its massive glaciers, icebergs, jagged peaks and turquoise glacial lakes.
+After the long journey to the southern tip of South America, you’re rewarded with some of the most photogenic landscapes on the planet: massive glaciers, floating icebergs, jagged peaks, and turquoise glacial lakes.

 See our self-guided W Trek guide, which includes the best route and what your itinerary would look like.

-Campervanning through New Zealand
+3. Campervanning & freedom camping through New Zealand

 See our New Zealand campervan itinerary for amazing road trip stops and campervan rules that you should know.